-The following program behaves wrongly regarding the FUNDIO semantics, if it's compiled with the GHC.
+The following program behaves wrongly regarding the FUNDIO semantics, if it's compiled with the GHC (we've used a normal GHC, not the GHC mode of HasFuse).
 The reason here is the implementation of the so called "case eta expansion".